nicklockwood/SwiftFormat/README.md

 The other option to specify the Swift version using the `--swiftversion` command line argument.
 Note that this will be overridden by any `.swift-version` files encountered while processing.

+When specifying a Swift version, you can use a version number (e.g. `5.6`), or use `latest` to always automatically use the most recently released Swift version supported by SwiftFormat.

 Config file
 -----------